 As we’ve noted, it is stealthy and knows how to hide.

-Attempting to find it manually may prove difficult, if not impossible, unless you happen to be a cyber security expert.
-The payload it leaves on a Mac contains 39 files, which are distributed across an operating system.
+Attempting to find it manually may prove difficult, if not impossible, unless you happen to be a cybersecurity expert.
+The payload leaves on a Mac 39 files, which are distributed across an operating system.
 Hidden and disguised, Careto files aren't easy to uncover since they are labeled differently.

-Instead of manual removal, you can download CleanMyMac X (a link to get free version of the app).
+Instead of the manual removal, you can download CleanMyMac X (a link to get a free version of the app).

-Note: a free version of this app allows to scan your Mac for Careto virus for free.
+Note: a free version of this app allows you to scan your Mac for free for the Careto virus.

-Careto malware was sneaky and clever enough that for five years it was able to get through secure systems and firewalls thanks to emails that came with an apparently legitimate security system.
+Careto malware was sneaky and clever enough that it was able to get through security systems and firewalls for five years thanks to emails that came with an apparently legitimate security system.
 Once infected, a back-door is dropped into your Mac that can steal information and circumvent your control.
-Removing it can be a challenge, but with the right tools or enough time, it is possible.
+Removing it can be a challenge, but it is possible with the right tools or enough time.